Order Status and Informtion

 When will my bike ship?

-- In-Stock Bikes with "Wheelsmith Gold Label Assembly": For bikes in stock where “Wheelsmith Gold Label Assembly” is automatically selected as the shipping method, processing typically takes 5-6 business days.
-This includes the time needed for transfer to the fulfillment center and assembly, tuning, and packing.
+- In-Stock Bikes: For bikes in stock, processing typically takes 5-6 business days.
+This includes the time needed for transfer to the fulfillment center and order prep.

-- Special Order Bikes: If you've ordered a special order bike, the shipping time may vary.
+- Special Order Bikes:Β If you've ordered a special order bike, the shipping time may vary.
 The expected timing is usually indicated on the listing.

 After your bike has been shipped, we will promptly send you the tracking information so you can follow its journey to your doorstep.